MavenCode/KubeflowTraining/Day 1/1_KubeflowOnMicrok8s/readme.md

-  8. Once kubeflow is sucessfully enable, log out of your vm and enable SOCK Proxy on your system
+  8. Once kubeflow is sucessfully enabled, log out of your vm and enable SOCK Proxy on your system

      `exit`